World’s Dumbest (and other Meetinghouse Productions projects)

 In 2012 and 2013, I was a staff writer on the television series TruTV Presents: World’s Dumbest.
 If you’ve never seen it, the premise was simple: people would send us video clips of themselves, their friends, or random people on the street doing stupid things.
 We (the writing staff) would write comedy sketches and jokes making fun of the clips.
 Those sketches and jokes were then performed by the cast, which included such comedy heavyweights as Gilbert Gottfried, Mike O’Gorman, Mike Britt, Judy Gold, Jared Logan, and Rachel Feinstein.

 I have a writing credit on 15 episodes of the show.
 Each episode of the show was “themed,” which means that the clips we received would be bunched together by theme.
 Each episode that involved clips of bar fights and street brawls was titled (in the opening credits for that episode) World’s Dumbest Brawlers.
 Each episode that contained clips of racing enthusiasts and biker gangs was called World’s Dumbest Motorheads.
 Each episode that involved clips of late-night infomercials for terrible, barely-marketable inventions and gadgets was called World’s Dumbest Inventions.
-And so on.
+(Actually, whenever we did an invention-themed episode, the show’s title changed from World’s Dumbest to World’s Smartest, as in, World’s Smartest Inventions.)
+You get the idea.

 This is a World’s Dumbest Inventions sketch that I wrote (and ACTED in!) which lampoons an actual, real-life invention called the “Ostrich Pillow,” supposedly created to help people take naps.
 I figured that the mafia might use the Ostrich Pillow to make it LOOK like people were taking naps, when in reality they were taking DIRT naps.
 Hence this sketch: